Dynasty (2017 TV series): Premise

-Fallon and Steven Carrington learn that their billionaire father Blake is engaged to Cristal, an employee at the family company.
+Fallon and Steven Carrington learn that their billionaire father Blake is engaged to Cristal, an employee at the family company, Carrington Atlantic.
 When Fallon's machinations to separate the couple backfire and cost her a promotion, she allies with Blake's nemesis and former employee, Jeff Colby, and strikes out on her own.
-Meanwhile, the arrival of Cristal's opportunistic nephew Sam—who becomes romantically involved with Steven—threatens to expose Cristal's shady past.
-The Carringtons form a united front in the wake of the suspicious death of Cristal's former lover, but things at the mansion do not remain harmonious for long.
-Later, more Carringtons return to Atlanta with agendas of their own, including Blake's ex-wife Alexis, Steven and Fallon's mother; Adam, Blake and Alexis's long-missing son; Dominique, Blake's half-sister and Jeff and Monica's mother; and Amanda, Alexis's fourth child with Blake whom she kept secret from him.
+Cristal's opportunistic nephew, Sam, threatens to expose her shady past as the fractured dynasty forms a united front in the wake of engineer Matthew Blaisdel's suspicious death.
+Things do not remain harmonious.
+Season after season, more relatives appear in Atlanta, including Fallon and Steven's long absent mother, Alexis; their twisted older brother Adam; secret Carrington offspring Amanda; and Dominique, the illegitimate daughter of Blake's father, Thomas.

-The reboot updates several elements from the 1980s original, including moving the setting from Denver, Colorado to Atlanta, Georgia; making Steven's homosexuality a nonissue to Blake; and changing gold digger Sammy Jo from a woman to a gay man.
-Additionally, in the new series, both Blake's new wife and her nephew are Latin American, and both chauffeur Michael Culhane and the Colby family are African-American.
+The reboot updates several elements from the 1980s original, including moving the setting from Denver, Colorado to Atlanta, Georgia; shifting the lead to young businesswoman Fallon; making Steven's homosexuality a nonissue to Blake; and changing gold digger Sammy Jo to a gay man.
+Additionally, Blake's new wife and her nephew are Latin American, and chauffeur Michael Culhane and the Colby family are African-American.